thegenerativegeneration/thegenerativegeneration.github.io_bk2/projects/deus-in-machina.md

 preview: /assets/demos/one/preview.png
 ---

-**Installation: An AI avatar that takes on the role of Jesus Christ and interacts with people in a church.**
+**Deus in Machina was an art installation combining art, religion and AI.
+An AI avatar took on the role of Jesus Christ and interacted with people in a church within the confessional booth.**

-The installation ran from September to October 2024.
+**The installation ran from September to October 2024.**

 I built the system in my role as a master's assistant and student at the Lucerne University of Applied Sciences and Arts (HSLU).
 The project was a collaboration between the university and the Catholic community church Peterskapelle (Peter's Chapel) in Lucerne, Switzerland.